How to Host Friendsgiving

 After you’ve decided on a theme for your Friendsgiving, you’ll want to put together a menu and either shop for or order your food.

-If you’ve decided to host a traditional Thanksgiving feast, you can make it easy by ordering a gourmet meal delivered right to your door.
-Turkey and stuffing are always a classic choice, but feel free to branch out into ham, roasts, and unique sides if that makes more sense for your guests.
-Ordering a meal for delivery will allow you more time to prep other items and mingle with friends.
+If you’ve decided to host a traditional Thanksgiving feast, turkey and stuffing are always a classic choice, but feel free to branch out into ham, roasts, and unique sides if that makes more sense for your guests.
 To set yourself up for Friendsgiving feast success, check out more tips for prepping the big meal.

 If your party’s menu consists of wine and charcuterie, a food gift that comes with everything you’ll need is a great way to start.
 Hickory Farms has delicious gourmet wine gift baskets that come complete with expertly paired charcuterie favorites to make feeding guests easy.
 Many gifts even come complete with a cheese board and serving utensils to help create the perfect platter .

 Hosting a movie night Friendsgiving calls for a spread of sweet and savory snacks.
-Provide a few options in each category, like mixed nuts, popcorn, cookies, chocolate, and candy.
-You can add an extra cozy touch by creating a hot cocoa bar complete with coffee and cocoa guests can customize with add-ons.
+Provide a variety of choices, like mixed nuts, popcorn, cookies, chocolate, and candy.
+Add an extra cozy touch by creating a hot cocoa bar complete with coffee and cocoa guests can customize with add-ons.

 And, you can’t forget wine!
 A good rule of thumb is to have enough wine on hand so that each guest can have three glasses (about five ounces each).
 A standard bottle of wine contains around five servings, so plan accordingly.
 Make sure you provide some non-alcoholic options as well, like soda, flavored water, or even a mocktail if you’re feeling fancy.